google/playground-elements/README.md

 #### <img src="images/typescript.png" width="18" height="18"> TypeScript support

-Playground automatically compiles `.ts` files using TypeScript.
+Playground automatically compiles `.ts` files using TypeScript, and automatically fetches typings for your imports in order to display errors.
 Compilation happens in a Web Worker on a separate thread, so your page stays responsive.

 #### 🧩 Web Components